tjhelton/js-sc/scripts/tjScripts/delete_schedules/README.md

-# Archive Inspections In Bulk
+# Delete Schedules In Bulk

-This script archives inspections based on audit IDs provided in the `input.csv` file.
-The results are saved in an `output.csv` file, indicating the status of each archive request.
+This script deletes schedules based on schedule IDs provided in the `input.csv` file.
+The results are saved in an `output.csv` file, indicating the status of each schedule deletion.

 ## Overview

-The script reads audit IDs from `input.csv`, sends a request to archive each audit via an API, and logs the results to `output.csv`.
+The script reads schedule IDs from `input.csv`, sends a request to delete each schedule via an API, and logs the results to `output.csv`.

 ## Prerequisites